 Open Access Policy

 The Journal is published on the basis of non-exclusive license of Creative Commons (CC BY-3.0 PL) and distributed in electronic version of Open Access through: http://slavpoplitletters.pl.
+The journal does not charge any fees to authors for making publications available.
 The Journal allows for reading, downloading, copying, distributing, printing, browsing and linking to full content of articles.
 The access to all texts published in “International Journal of Slavic Studies Transgressive, Pragmatic and Speculative Horizons of Popular Literature and Culture” is free.
 Published articles may be printed or translated as a whole only with consent of the authors.
 The reprint of the whole translations and texts from other publishing houses needs the prior agreement of the author and the publisher of original publication.
 The use of short fragments of authors’ publications, translations and reprinted texts does not need the prior agreement of Editorial Board, author or original publishers of a given text.

 The only requirement of Editorial Board of “International Journal of Slavic Studies Transgressive, Pragmatic and Speculative Horizons of Popular Literature and Culture” in scope of the holistic or partial reprint and translation of texts published here is the indication of the source of publication or its fragment.